NikWindup/bookry/README.md

 ---

-Bookry is a simple App for tracking how many and which books you have read in that specific year.
+Bookry is a simple App for tracking the books you have read in that specific year.

 ## Resources used
 * Django for the backend
-* React and Vute for the frontend
+* React and Vite for the frontend